-My fear is always they’ll find something horribly wrong, which will lead to more appointments, more racing heart and more sweaty palms.
+My fear is that it’ll hurt or they’ll find something horribly wrong, which will lead to more appointments, more racing heart, and more sweaty palms.
 I’ll never escape.

 This week, (as I’ve done before), I even considered cancelling.
-I can live with bad teeth, I thought.
+I can live with a bad tooth, I thought.
 But my logical self prevailed.

 The ironic thing is you couldn’t find a cuter, nicer, less scary dentist than mine.
 Dr. I is tall, dark and handsome.
 He always smiles and speaks softly.